AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

         * [Integrate the carousel banner with an existing Quick view](#integrating-the-carousel-banner-with-an-existing-quickview).
 If you are using a third-party web content management system, you must integrate the new carousel banner with the existing Quick view implementation on your website.

-    * [Add a carousel banner to your website in Experience Manager](/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md) If you are an Experience Manager Sites customer you can add the carousel set directly to the page in Experience Manager, using the Interactive Media component.
+    * [Add a carousel banner to your website in Experience Manager](/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md).
+If you are an Experience Manager Sites customer, you can add the carousel set directly to the page using the Interactive Media component.

 If you must edit Carousel Sets, see [editing Carousel Sets.](#editing-carousel-sets) In addition, you can view and edit [Carousel Set properties](/help/assets/manage-digital-assets.md#editing-properties).

 ## Identifying Hotspot and Image Map Variables {#identifying-hotspot-and-image-map-variables}

 Start by identifying dynamic variables used by the existing Quick view implementation.
-This helps you to enter hotspots or image map data properly during the carousel set creation process in Experience Manager Assets.
+This method helps you to enter hotspots or image map data properly during the carousel set creation process in Experience Manager Assets.

-When you add hotspots or image maps to a banner image, you assign a SKU and optional extra variables to each hotspot or image map.
+When you add hotspots or image maps to a banner image, you assign a SKU (Stock Keeping Unit).
+You can also assign optional extra variables to each hotspot or image map.
 Such variables are used later to match hotspots or image maps with Quick view content.

 <!-- LEAVE; COMMERCE BEING ADDED LATER